firesidefiction/firesidefiction.github.io/_contributors/riley-neither.md

 short-name: riley-neither
 permalink: riley-neither
 ---
 Riley Neither is a linguist and writer living in upstate New York.
 When ze can find the time between writing fiction and writing zer dissertation, ze likes to make art, ride bikes, and teach zimself web development.
 This is zer first published work of fiction, but ze has many more stories to tell!
+Find zim online at rileyneither.com.